CsPS0/PDF-Breaker/README.md

 # PDF Processor

-A comprehensive PDF processing application that combines OCR (Optical Character Recognition) and PDF unlocking capabilities in a user-friendly GUI interface.
+A comprehensive PDF processing application that combines OCR (Optical Character Recognition) and PDF unlocking capabilities.
+Available as both a GUI application and a Discord bot!

 ## Features